Inspire Education's news

 1. Skills and Knowledge in Finance

 Modern business professionals must have a concrete grasp of the principles of accounting and finance management.
-This means, you must and be able to prepare financial reports and have a business-level interpretation of those reports.
+Taking business administration courses can help you with this – as you must and be able to prepare financial reports and have a business-level interpretation of those reports.
 You will also be taught to use complex spreadsheets, which will come in handy once you get your hands on financial reports.

 Employers will demand a set of “soft skills” – a broad term used to refer to a candidate’s ability to comply with the standards of modern professionalism and business settings.
 These are things such as drafting a professional email, complying with company dress code, being able to conduct meetings appropriately, analyse and presenting research information – skills and abilities you will all learn in a business admin course.

 Taking a course in business administration can help you develop leadership skills.
 It’s one thing to know and take to heart the theories and constructs of business, but to get noticed, you must be a leader yourself.
 A good business administration course can help you become a good leader.
 Not only do you learn the fundamentals of business including finance, operations, human resource, and management, but you’ll learn how to lead and motivate people, communicate effectively, and think critically.